chinapedia/wikipedia.abstract.en/Page/Malta.md

 Arab period and the Middle Ages

-Mahmuna_Tombstone.jpeg, a Roman period marble stone, was reused as a 12th-century tombstone believed to have been found in Gozo.]]
+, a Roman period marble stone, was reused as a 12th-century tombstone believed to have been found in Gozo.]]
 Malta became involved in the Arab–Byzantine wars, and the conquest of Malta is closely linked with that of Sicily that began in 827 after Admiral Euphemius' betrayal of his fellow Byzantines, requesting that the Aghlabids invade the island.[83]
 The Muslim chronicler and geographer al-Himyari recounts that in 870, following a violent struggle against the occupying Byzantines, the Arab invaders, first led by Halaf al-Hadim, and later by Sawada ibn Muhammad,[84] looted and pillaged the island, destroying the most important buildings, and leaving it practically uninhabited until it was recolonised by the Arabs from Sicily in 1048–1049.[85]
 It is uncertain whether this new settlement took place as a consequence of demographic expansion in Sicily, as a result of a higher standard of living in Sicily (in which case the recolonisation may have taken place a few decades earlier), or as a result of civil war which broke out among the Arab rulers of Sicily in 1038.[86]
 The Arab Agricultural Revolution introduced new irrigation, some fruits and cotton, and the Siculo-Arabic language was adopted on the island from Sicily; it would eventually evolve into the Maltese language.[87]

 The Christians on the island were allowed freedom of religion; they had to pay jizya, a tax for non-Muslims, but were exempt from the tax that Muslims had to pay (zakat).[88]

 Norman conquest

-Roger_I_of_Sicily.jpg returned Malta to Christian rule.]]
+returned Malta to Christian rule.]]
 The Normans attacked Malta in 1091, as part of their conquest of Sicily.[89]
 The Norman leader, Roger I of Sicily, was welcomed by Christian captives.[90]
 The notion that Count Roger I reportedly tore off a portion of his checkered red-and-white banner and presented it to the Maltese in gratitude for having fought on his behalf, forming the basis of the modern flag of Malta, is founded in myth.[91][92]

-Malta_by_Piri_Reis.jpg map of Malta, by Piri Reis]] The Norman period was productive; Malta became part of the newly formed Kingdom of Sicily, which also covered the island of Sicily and the southern half of the Italian Peninsula.[93]
+map of Malta, by Piri Reis]] The Norman period was productive; Malta became part of the newly formed Kingdom of Sicily, which also covered the island of Sicily and the southern half of the Italian Peninsula.[93]
 The Catholic Church was reinstated as the state religion, with Malta under the See of Palermo, and some Norman architecture sprang up around Malta, especially in its ancient capital Mdina.[94]
 Tancred, King of Sicily, the second to last Norman monarch, made Malta a fief of the kingdom and installed a Count of Malta in 1192.
 As the islands were much desired due to their strategic importance, it was during this time that the men of Malta were militarised to fend off attempted conquest; early Counts were skilled Genoese privateers.[95]

 The kingdom passed on to the dynasty of Hohenstaufen from 1194 until 1266.
 During this period, when Frederick II of Hohenstaufen began to reorganise his Sicilian kingdom, Western culture and religion began to exert their influence more intensely.[96]
 Malta was declared a county and a marquisate, but its trade was totally ruined.
 For a long time it remained solely a fortified garrison.[97]